tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 ## What are the system requirements?

-Your system environment must meet the following requirements to run Studio:
+Your system environment must meet the following requirements:

 * **Operating System:** A recent version of Windows or Mac OS X